Chapter Seven

 after my tuna salad and cup of chai at Café des Artes.
 Page through today’s

-issue of The Hindu, one of India ’s English language newspapers.
-This issue accents Pondicherry and surrounding Tamil Nadu news and culture.
-From
+issue of The Hindu, one of India Pondicherry

 So I eat